-29.4.2015.
-Penn National Gaming Inc; a United States company which operate and has ownership of gaming and racing facilities across the States announced it had agreed to buy Tropicana Las Vegas Casino Hotel Resort from it largest shareholder Onex znd Alex Yemenidjian for the sum of $360 million.
-The acquisition which is intendend to be founded through an expansion of it existing credit facilities and cash in hand will give Penn National Gaming Inc. strong presence on Las vegas Strip.
+Penn National Gaming Inc. a United States company which operate and has ownership of gaming and racing facilities across the States announced it had agreed to buy Tropicana Las Vegas Casino Hotel Resort from it largest shareholder Onex znd Alex Yemenidjian for the sum of $360 million.
+The acquisition which is intended to be founded through an expansion of it existing credit facilities and cash in hand will give Penn National Gaming Inc. strong presence on Las Vegas Strip.

 Mr. Timothy Wilmot, CEO of Penn National Gaming, while commenting said,